ionic-team/stencil-site/versioned_docs/version-v2/testing/e2e-testing.md

 `E2EPage` is a wrapper utility to Puppeteer to simplify writing tests.
 Some helpful methods on `E2EPage` include:

+- `find(selector: string)`: Find an element that matches the selector.
+Similar to `document.querySelector`.
 - `setContent(html: string)`: Sets the content of a page.
 This is where you would include the markup of the component under test.
-- `find(selector: string)`: Find an element that matches the selector.
-Similar to `document.querySelector`.
+- `setViewport(viewport: Viewport)`: Updates the page to emulate a device display.
+This is helpful for testing a component's behavior in different orientations and viewport sizes.
 - `waitForChanges()`: Both Stencil and Puppeteer have an asynchronous architecture, which is a good thing for performance.
 Since all calls are async, it's required that `await page.waitForChanges()` is called when changes are made to components.

 An example E2E test might have the following boilerplate: